This German chocolate pie recipe includes a rich and creamy chocolate filling inside a flaky buttery pie crust with toasted coconut and pecans on top.

-- An unbaked deep dish pie shell.
+- An unbaked deep dish pie shell

 In a small saucepan (or whichever pot jumps out of the cabinet first), melt chocolate and butter over low heat, stirring constantly.

 I just used a whisk because I have fifty million whisks in my kitchen.
 I love those things, almost as much as I love tongs.
-I probably have sixty million pairs of tongs – but anytime I see a good whisk or set of tongs I still buy them!
+Y’all, I probably have sixty million pairs of tongs – but anytime I see a good whisk or set of tongs I still buy them!
 Because I am quite sure I always need just one more.

-Stir in eggs, vanilla, and evaporated milk.
+Stir in eggs and vanilla.

-Gradually stir the chocolate mixture into this.
+Gradually stir in the chocolate mixture.

 It’ll look like this and smell like a little chocolate heaven.

-Pour this into your pie crust.
+Pour this into your unbaked pie crust.